even4void/aliquote/content/post/new-pandoc-template.md

 \renewcommand{\footnote}[1]{\let\thesidenote\relax\sidenotetext{#1}}
 ```

+Pandoc templates are great because it reduces the $\LaTeX$ you have to write.
+I know most text editors will handle snippets or shortcuts that will create new environment or section or whatever on the fly.
+However, If you can stick to Markdown or Org syntax for 80% of the document, that's not so bad either.

 Finally, a long time ago (if memory serves it was in 2009), I got inspired by Kieran Healy's [own templates](https://github.com/kjhealy/pandoc-templates) and I devised a simple Xe$\LaTeX$ article-based Pandoc template which used another set of great fonts:[^1]